hh3739/job-of-data-analyst-in-uk/README.md

 # job-of-data-analyst-in-uk
-<h2>A small data pipeline of anaylsis  the role of data analyst in uk job market</h2>
+<h2>A small data pipeline of creation of anaylsis the role of data analyst in uk job market</h2>

 <div>